ASCAP/CBDNA Frederick Fennell Prize Guidelines

-ASCAP and the College Band Directors National Association (CBDNA) seek to recognize talented young composers who write for concert band.
+The American Society of Composers, Authors and Publishers (“ASCAP”) and the College Band Directors National Association (“CBDNA”) seek to recognize talented young composers who write for concert band.

-If a musical work or composition submitted as part of the “Submission” (specified below) is co-written, all co-writers shall be considered Entrants and must satisfy these eligibility criteria, together with all other requirements set forth in the Rules.
+If a musical work or composition submitted as part of the Submission (as defined below) is co-written, all co-writers shall be considered Entrants and must satisfy these eligibility criteria, together with all other requirements set forth in the Rules.
 Works which are set to a text protected by copyright must include permission of the author of the text (or the author's representative), as described below.
 Previous recipients of The ASCAP/CBDNA Frederick Fennell Prize are ineligible.

 All Submission materials must separately bear the Entrant’s name together with all co-writer(s) of the work.
-The CD must separately be marked with the name of Entrant (including all co-writer(s)), the title of the work, and the names of the performers.
-When submitting recordings of multi-movements works, each movement must be on a separate track and marked clearly in the score and CD.
+Any optional CD submitted by Entrant must separately be marked with the name of Entrant and each co-writer, the title of the work, and the names of the performers.
+When submitting recordings of multi-movements works, each movement must be on a separate track and marked clearly in the score and streaming recording and/or CD.